You want to spread Gajim to the world? Gajim can easily be translated to your language!

-or download the po file, edit it with poedit or any other editor, upload it back.
+or download the .po file, edit it with poedit or any other editor, and upload it back.

-This means the english string has been modified.
-You should look carefully because translation is wrong or incomplete.
-Have a particular look at the punctuation.
-When it's ok, uncheck the "Needs work" checkbox (or remove the #, fuzzy line in po file)
+This means the originally translated english string has been modified.
+You should look carefully because the translation is wrong or incomplete in this case.
+Have a look at the punctuation in particular.
+When the string is translated correctly, uncheck the "Needs work" checkbox (or remove the #, fuzzy line in .po file).

 You only have to translate the 'Unknown' part of the string.
-The '?vcard:' part is there to help you with the gender (masculine, feminin, neutral). #675 (closed) More on why it is needed
+The '?vcard:' part is there to help you with the gender (masculine, feminin, neutral).
+See #675 (closed) for more on why it is needed.

-What to do with string that have stuff like %(nick)s ?
+What to do with strings that have stuff like %(nick)s ?

 %(nick)s has been kicked by %(who)s: %(reason)s

-this gives you the power to control the syntax, you MUST NOT translate the strings in %()s and you MUST HAVE them in the translated string.
-So the correct translation is this (translate the normal text in your langague, here I do NOT do that so everyone can understand):
+It gives you the power to control the syntax, you MUST NOT translate the strings in %()s and you MUST HAVE them in the translated string.
+The rest of the string can be translated as usual.
+Rearranging the syntax can be done like in this example:

 %(who)s kicked %(nick)s: %(reason)s

-If you see _ in a string that means your translation must have it too most of the times in the same word.
+If you see _ in a string, it means your translation must have it too.
+Most of the times in the same word.
 If the original string says '_File', you can access this item via Alt + F in Gajim's user interface.

-Be careful where you put . and when you don't
+Be careful where you put . and where you don't

-If you see a . (dot) in the end of the line put it in your translation too.
-If you don't see a dot do not put it in your translation
+If you see a . (dot) at the end of the line, put it in your translation too.
+If you don't see a dot, do not put it in your translation.

-If you have found strings that are not translatable but should be please mention them in our room firstname.lastname@example.org where we can help solve problems.
+If you have found strings that are not translatable but should be, please mention them in our room firstname.lastname@example.org where we can help solve problems.

-If you want to start a new language, don't hesitate to ask us to add it.
+If you want to start translating Gajim into a new language, don't hesitate to ask us to add it.

 The Plural-Forms line tells gettext (used by Gajim for translations) how many plural forms there are in the language and how to use them.
 For example:

 Sometimes the English strings might be the same. "%d selected" doesn't change whether it stands for "1 selected" or "99 selected".
-If it does in your language, you should translate them differently.
+If it does change in your language, you should translate the plural form differently.